machschmitt/linux/Documentation/iio/iio_adc.rst

         };
     };

-Again, `differential` is not set for pseudo-differential channels.
+Again, the `differential` field of `struct iio_chan_spec` is not set for pseudo-differential channels.

 2. Input Range
 ====================